imoore76/ldlm/docs/concepts.rst

 in LDLM by
 releasing any locks held by the client.
 This effectively eliminates deadlocks.

-Name
+Lock Name
 ----------
-A lock is uniquely identified by its name.
-This is specified when the lock is requested.
+A lock is uniquely identified by the name specified when the lock is requested.
+There are no character restrictions on lock names, but it is recommended to use a name that is unique to the task or resource being locked otherwise locking would be quite useless.

 ..  tabs::